Melvin Belli: In media

 Belli was the executive producer of Tokyo File 212 (1951), Hollywood's first film to be shot entirely in Japan.
 It featured Florence Marly and Robert Peyton in key roles.

 Belli enjoyed his frequent television and movie appearances; in 1965, he told Alex Haley, interviewing him for Playboy, that he "might have been an actor" if he had not become an attorney.

 Belli appeared in "And the Children Shall Lead", a 1968 episode of the original Star Trek series.
 In it he appears as "Gorgan, the Friendly Angel", an evil being who corrupts a group of children, one of whom was played by his son Caesar.
+In April 1968 he appeared in a CBS news special, The Trial Lawyer, alongside his fellow lawyers Percy Foreman, F. Lee Bailey, and Edward Bennett Williams, where they discussed the merits and demerits of trial by jury.

 He appeared in the Albert and David Maysles documentary Gimme Shelter (1970), which featured his representation and facilitation of The Rolling Stones' staging of the disastrous December 6, 1969, Altamont Free Concert.

 Belli made an attempt to net the role of Vito Corleone in Francis Ford Coppola's The Godfather (1972), with the part ultimately going to Marlon Brando.
+In October 1973 he made an appearance on The Dick Cavett Show with Jimmy Hoffa and Charles Ashman.

 In 1986 he played a criminal defense lawyer in an episode of the TV series Hunter titled "True Confessions".
+He was interviewed for the 1988 Jack Anderson documentary American Expose: Who Killed JFK?.

 Belli was played by Brian Cox in the 2007 film Zodiac in the scene that depicted Belli's conversation with the Zodiac suspect on A.M.
 San Francisco.

 Big Black guitarist Santiago Durango used Belli's name as a pseudonym in the credits of the last Big Black studio album, Songs About Fucking, as a nod to the fact that Durango was going to attend law school after Big Black disbanded.